When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Famous People Named Samara

-• Samara Downs: English ballerina with the Birmingham Royal Ballet.
+• Samara Downs: A Principal dancer with the Birmingham Royal Ballet.

 Is Samara an Arabic Name?